Anberlin: Anchor & Braille

 Stephen Christian formed an acoustic side project, Anchor & Braille.
-The project was originally a joint venture with Aaron Marsh of the band Copeland; however, Marsh did not feature on the project's debut album, entitled Felt, although he did produce it.
+The project was originally a joint venture with Aaron Marsh of the band Copeland; however, Marsh only featured on the project's debut album, entitled Felt, which he also produced.
 The project first yielded a 7" vinyl, and Felt was released on August 4, 2009.
 On July 31, 2012, Anchor & Braille's second album, The Quiet Life, was released.
 Later, in 2016, after the break-up of Anberlin, Anchor & Braille's third studio album, Songs for the Late Night Drive Home, was released.

 Carrollhood

 Nathan Young formed a side project with his brother-in-law Tim McTague of Underoath and Reed Murray in July 2011.
 Carrollhood released their first three-song EP, Afraid, on August 23, 2012.
 The EP included "Afraid", "Remission" and "Mr. Tampa".
 The second three-song EP, Violence, was released February 11, 2013.
 It included "Two Minutes Hate", "Violence", "MDSFWL".